Dhyanam12/Madara-Selfbot-V2/README.md

 ## Credits
 Refurbishment, improvement, and restructuring of the [@humza1400](https://github.com/humza1400) SelfBot (dated 2019).
+Anyways Made it Better and use MY Brain :D